TeamOctolings/Octobot/docs/CONTRIBUTING.md

 - Please do not merge `master` continually if there are no conflicts to resolve.
 We will do this for you when the change is ready for merge.

-We are highly committed to quality when it comes to Boyfriend.
+We are highly committed to quality when it comes to Octobot.
 This means that contributions from less experienced community members can take multiple rounds of review to get to a mergeable state.
 We try our utmost best to never conflate a person with the code they authored, and to keep the discussion focused on the code at all times.
 Please consider our comments and requests a learning experience.